Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 To regulate and control the erection of buildings within said Town, and to require licenses or permits to be taken out before the erection or repair of any building:

-To prohibit the going at large of any horse, cow or other animal, except under regulations prescribed by it; to lay and collect fines on the owner or harborer of any horse, cow or other animal found going at large in violation of such regulations; and to provide for the registration of dogs in said Town:
+To prohibit the going at large of any animal, except under regulations prescribed by it; to lay and collect fines on the owner or harborer of animal found going at large in violation of such regulations; and to provide for the registration of dogs in said Town:

 To make and enforce within said Town such fire, police and other regulations as may be deemed expedient to protect persons and property, maintain the public peace, prevent crimes and promote the public morals:

-To borrow money for municipal purposes on the credit of the corporation and to issue bonds therefor in the manner and under the restrictions hereinafter provided:
+To borrow money for municipal purposes on the credit of the corporation and to issue bonds therefore in the manner and under the restrictions hereinafter provided:

 To provide for the payment of the legitimate expenses of the corporation, and for the annual payment, through the medium of a sinking fund, or otherwise, of a portion of its bonded indebtedness, now existing, or hereafter to be created: